pcdshub/happi/docs/source/containers.rst

 A container's primary role is containing the information necessary to load the Python representation of an object.

-Internally, happi keeps track of all device containers by way of its registry, the :class:`~happi.containers.HappiRegistry`.
+Internally, happi keeps track of all containers by way of its registry, the :class:`~happi.containers.HappiRegistry`.

 This information is stored as a ``device_class``, ``args`` and ``kwargs``.
-The former stores a string that indicates the Python class of the device, the other two indicate the information that is needed to instantiate it.
+The former stores a string that indicates the Python class of the item, the other two indicate the information that is needed to instantiate it.
 With this information both :func:`.from_container` and :func:`.load_device` will handle importing modules and instantiating your object.